-Vincent is the author of numerous publications and is regularly speaking at conferences and seminars.
-For example, he leads a regular IP/IT-dedicated section in the Luxembourg business journal Agefi.
+Vincent is the author of numerous publications and a frequent speaker at conferences.
+He is a regular contributor on technology topics to the Luxembourg business journals.

 Vincent was admitted to the Brussels Bar in 2002 and to the Luxembourg Bar in 2007.

-He is fluent in English, Dutch, French, German and Luxembourgish.
+Vincent is a Dutch native speaker, fluent in English, French, German and Luxembourgish.